mfaisalkhatri/rest-assured-examples/README.md

 Hence, I started learning about the framework and have documented all my learnings in this repository with all example code from writing basic tests to running end to end automation tests.

-## What does this repo contain?
+## :briefcase: What does this repo contain?
 - This repo contains example codes of API Tests using Rest-Assured.
 - `Hamcrest Matchers` are used for assertions.
-- [TestNG`][testng_website] Listeners are used to capture the events in logs.
+- [TestNG][testng_website] Listeners are used to capture the events in logs.
 - `Log4j` is used to capture logs.
 - [Lombok][Lombok_website] has been used to generate Getter and Setters automatically for post body requests.
 - FAKE Rest APIs on [Reqres.in][reqreswebsite] has been used for testing.
 - End to End scenarios have been added for the [restful booker APIs][restfulbooker].

-## Talking more about the Scenarios Covered in this project:
+## :hammer_and_wrench: Talking more about the Scenarios Covered in this project:
 You will get the answers to the following questions and its respective working code example with rest-assured framework in this repository:
 - How to write tests for `Get` requests?